Enhanced sampling methods for molecular dynamics simulations: Adaptive bias simulations

 where $p_{\mathrm{tg}}(\vz)$ is a so-called \hyperlink{ref:targetdist}{target distribution} that is chosen by the user.
 The $\Omega [U^{\mathrm{bias}}]$ functional has a global minimum given by

 where $C$ is an unimportant constant.
 This bias potential results in a biased \hyperlink{ref:CV} {CV} distribution that is equal to the \hyperlink{ref:targetdist}{target distribution}, $\tilde{\rho}(\vz) = p_{\mathrm{tg}}(\vz)$.
 Therefore, the \hyperlink{ref:targetdist}{target distribution} determines the \hyperlink{ref:CV} {CV} sampling that is obtained when minimizing $\Omega [U^{\mathrm{bias}}]$.
-By choosing a \hyperlink{ref:targetdist}{target distribution} that is easier to sample than the equilibrium distribution, we enhance the sampling.
+By choosing a \hyperlink{ref:targetdist}{target distribution} that is easier to sample than the equilibrium \hyperlink{ref:Distribution} {distribution} , we enhance the sampling of the CVs.
 Furthermore, we can directly obtain the \hyperlink{ref:FES} {FES} from the bias potential through Equation~\ref{ves_biaspotential}.

 To obtain a better understanding of the functional in Equation~\ref{ves_omega}, we can rewrite it as~\cite{Valsson2020Handbook_VES,Invernizzi-PNAS-2017}